JQChong/jet-lag/docs/seeking/matching_questions.md

 If there is any ambiguity, an airport is considered commercial if you can view flights to/from it via Google Flights ([flights.google.com](https://flights.google.com))

+In Singapore, it's either Seletar Airport or Changi Airport.

 #### Transit Line

 _Important: In order to ask this question, seekers must be on the form of transit, and it must be moving._